Vladimír Coufal: West Ham United

 On 2 October 2020, Coufal joined West Ham United for a fee of £5.4 million, signing a three-year deal, reuniting with fellow Czech and former Slavia Prague teammate Tomáš Souček, following interest from fellow Premier League clubs Brighton & Hove Albion and Southampton.
 He made his West Ham debut in a 3–0 win against Leicester City on 4 October 2020.
 Coufal created seven assists for West Ham during his first season in English football, one behind Aaron Cresswell.
 The pair created more assists than any other Premier League full-back duo in the 2020–21 season.
 Coufal finished runner-up in West Ham's Hammer of the Year award for the 2020–21 season, behind compatriot Souček.

+On 9 May 2025, it was announced that Coufal would leave West Ham at the end of the 2024–25 season, after a five-year stay with the club.
+In total, he made 180 appearances for West Ham.

+TSG Hoffenheim

+On 5 August 2025, Coufal signed a one-year contract with TSG Hoffenheim in Germany as a free agent.

+He scored his first goal for Hoffenheim during the 4–1 loss against Bayern Munich on 20 September 2025.

 International career

 In 2014, Coufal made two appearances for the Czech Republic under-21 side.

-He made his debut for the Czech Republic national team on 11 November 2017 in a friendly against Qatar.
-On 4 September 2020, Coufal scored his first goal for the Czech Republic, scoring the opening goal in a 3–1 UEFA Nations League group game against neighbours Slovakia.
-He was a member of the Czech Republic squad for Euro 2020 which was eliminated in the quarter-finals by Denmark.
-On 16 November 2021, Coufal captained the Czech Republic for the first time, in a 2–0 World Cup qualification game against Estonia.
+Coufal debuted for the Czech Republic national team on 11 November 2017 in a friendly match against Qatar.
+On 4 September 2020, he scored his first goal for the Czech Republic, scoring the opening goal in a 3–1 UEFA Nations League group game against neighbours Slovakia.

+Coufal was a member of the Czech Republic squad for Euro 2020 which was eliminated in the quarter-finals by Denmark.On 16 November 2021, he served as captain for the first time, in a 2–0 World Cup qualification game against Estonia.

+On 19 November 2023, Coufal along with Jakub Brabec and Jan Kuchta had been kicked out of the Czech Republic training camp after they allegedly went out clubbing two days before the Euro 2024 qualifier match against Moldova.
+On May 2024, he was named to the Czech Republic squad for Euro 2024.